halvors/FC2MPPatcher/README.md

 ## Thanks to
 ### Contributors
 <i>zenoy and halvors</i> - for patching the assembly code and creating the patcher application.
-<i>FEARIV, Gabor and Lasercar</i> - For testing and community support.
+<i>svinsen, FEARIV, Gabor and Lasercar</i> - For help testing and community support.

 ### Others
 Thanks to original author of PE Bliss library, rukaimi (kaimi.ru)!